New to CalBEM’s Working Groups? Explore some quick context or join a group.

 If you have missed recent meetings, notes and slides can be found in the CalBEM Collaborative Efforts SharePoint here.

-The Alternative Calculation Methods (ACM) Manual Enhancement project, led by Elizabeth McCollum (TRC), continues to make progress towards the project goal of drafting revised content improving the structure and clarity of the manuals.
-The team has also completed interviews to gain input and vetting from key software, energy consultant, and policy stakeholders.
-The CEC aims to publish the 2025 ACM Manuals for public review in April 2025.
+The Alternative Calculation Methods (ACM) Manual Enhancement project, led by Elizabeth McCollum and Justin DeBlois (TRC), continues to make progress towards the project goal of drafting revised content improving the structure and clarity of the manuals.
+Final review of the project deliverable is currently underway.

 To attend future Group 3 meetings, or keep in the loop in real-time, sign up for the WG3 mailing list.